DanyloKD/activity-tracking/CodeBook.md

 #Code book
+Dataset contains average of each variable for each activity and each subject.

+Data set collumns:
-subject: ID of the person who tooked part in study
+-  subject: ID of the person who tooked part in study
-activity: studied activity ID.
+-  activity: activity code:
--   1 WALKING
+    *   1 WALKING
--   2 WALKING_UPSTAIRS
+    *   2 WALKING_UPSTAIRS
--   3 WALKING_DOWNSTAIRS
+    *   3 WALKING_DOWNSTAIRS
--   4 SITTING
+    *   4 SITTING
--   5 STANDING
+    *   5 STANDING
--   6 LAYING
+    *   6 LAYING

 Measurements come from the accelerometer and gyroscope 3-axial raw signals t\_acc:xyz and t\_gyro:xyz.
 These time domain signals have prefix 't' to denote time
 The acceleration signal was then separated into body and gravity acceleration signals (t\_body\_acc:xyz and t\_gravity\_acc:xyz) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.